CSE237SP25/project-matsubayashicelikchen/README.md

 In this iteration, our team further enhanced and extended the foundation of our banking system by refining several key components and beginning integration between modules.
 Each team member continued to focus on specific areas, ensuring progress toward a more comprehensive system.

 Jason Li and Refik Celik collaboratively advanced the integration between customer information and account management.
-Their efforts in Figure 1 demonstrate improvements in how customer profiles interact with account functionalities, setting the stage for smoother operations across various account types.
+Their efforts in iteration 1 demonstrate improvements in how customer profiles interact with account functionalities, setting the stage for smoother operations across various account types.

-Refik Celik further contributed in Figure 2 by focusing on improving the savings account functionality and reinforcing the personal information handling process.
+Refik Celik further contributed in iteration 2 by focusing on improving the savings account functionality and reinforcing the personal information handling process.
 His work continues to refine the methods by which users can open and manage savings accounts, even though this module is not entirely complete yet.

 Ethan Matsubayashi built upon his previous work by enhancing the core transaction functionalities.
-In Figure 3, he refined the deposit and withdrawal operations and ensured that each transaction is logged accurately using our file-based persistence mechanism.
+In iteration 3, he refined the deposit and withdrawal operations and ensured that each transaction is logged accurately using our file-based persistence mechanism.
 This improvement lays the groundwork for more robust transaction tracking.

-James Chen continued his efforts on overall bank account management and secure fund transfers, as illustrated in Figure 5.
+James Chen continued his efforts on overall bank account management and secure fund transfers.
 His work further improved the validations and consistency of transaction processing, which is critical for maintaining account integrity and reliability.

 Together, our team’s efforts in this iteration have extended the groundwork from Iteration 1, moving us closer to a fully integrated and secure banking system.